Fatir-Mehdi/Vehicle_Stability_System/README.md

 7. **ASR Intervention**
    - Set one side of the road to wet, accelerate at 20%, 50%, and 100%, and observe ASR actions, including controlled braking and indicator lights.

+8. **ESP Self-Test**: Turn ignition off, then to start.
+Observe ESP and engine LEDs for self-test activation.

+9. **ESP Intervention**: Set road conditions to dry, drive at 50 km/h, then simulate oversteer/understeer with a 15° steering angle left and right.
+Record which wheels engage in controlled braking.

+10. **CAN Bus Measurement**: Connect to the steering angle sensor, set oscilloscope to 5 V/div (Channel A) and 2 V/div (Channel B) with a 100 μs/div time base, adjust trigger, and capture CAN bus signal.

+## Tools and Resources

+- **Lucas Nuelle Experimental Kit**: Used for hands-on experimentation with vehicle stability components, including ABS and ASR testing setups.

+- **MATLAB and Google Colab**: Utilized for data visualization and analysis, enabling a deeper understanding of speed sensor signals and ABS/ASR response under varying conditions.

+- **OBD-II Diagnostic Tools**: Employed for reading vehicle diagnostics and sensor data.
+These include:
+  - **OBD-II Scanner**: For accessing and interpreting fault codes related to ABS and stability control systems.
+  - **OBD-II Cables**: Used to connect the diagnostic scanner to the vehicle for real-time data capture.

 ## Description

 ## 1)
 The experimental board is shown below.
 In this measurement, we will determine the speed sensor's supply voltage.